numpy/numpy/doc/neps/new-iterator-ufunc.rst

     ``iternext`` will not change it.
 The value itself may change during iteration, in particular if buffering is enabled.
 This function may be safely called without holding the Python GIL.

+``void NpyIter_GetInnerFixedStrideArray(NpyIter *iter, npy_intp *out_strides)``

+    Gets an array of strides which are fixed, or will not change during the entire iteration.
+For strides that may change, the value NPY_MAX_INTP is placed in the stride.

+    Once the iterator is prepared for iteration (after a reset if ``NPY_DELAY_BUFALLOC`` was used), call this to get the strides which may be used to select a fast inner loop function.
+For example, if the stride is 0, that means the inner loop can always load its value into a variable once, then use the variable throughout the loop, or if the stride equals the itemsize, a contiguous version for that operand may be used.

+    This function may be safely called without holding the Python GIL.

 Examples
 --------